Completions

 Skill catalog

-Census, ESRI Tapestry, Experian Mosaic, and foot-traffic data normalized into per-location demographic streams the marketing stack can consume — no marketing-research seat required.
+Census, ESRI Tapestry, Experian Mosaic, and foot-traffic data combined into one demographic profile per location — usable by your content systems without a marketing-research seat.

 The problem

-Your location pages should reflect the demographics of each neighborhood — median income, household composition, age distribution, language preference — because that informs which services to lead with and which to put below the fold.
+Your location pages should reflect the demographics of each neighborhood — median income, household composition, age, language.
+That informs which services to lead with and which to put below the fold.
 Today your pages are demographically blind.
-You have an ESRI subscription but it lives in the site-selection planner's laptop and never reaches the marketing stack.
+You have an ESRI subscription, but it lives on the site-selection planner's laptop and never reaches marketing.

-Free Census API requires a data engineer to make useful, and your data engineer has eight other priorities.
-Enterprise demographic platforms (Experian Mosaic $30-200k/year, Claritas PRIZM $30-100k/year, Acxiom Personicx $50-200k/year) ship rich segmentation data but require seat-based licensing for marketing-research analysts who then export to spreadsheets.
-The data is canonical but the path from data-license to per-location marketing content is broken.
+The free Census API requires a data engineer to make useful, and your data engineer has eight other priorities.
+Enterprise demographic platforms (Experian Mosaic $30,000 to $200,000/year, Claritas PRIZM $30,000 to $100,000/year, Acxiom Personicx $50,000 to $200,000/year) ship rich segmentation data but require seat-based licenses for marketing-research analysts who then export to spreadsheets.
+The data is solid.
+The path from licensed data to per-location marketing content is broken.

-Foot-traffic data sources like SafeGraph and Placer.ai add movement patterns at $1-150k+/year, but they layer on top of the same broken demographic-to-marketing pipeline.
-The skill exists to bridge from licensed data to actual per-location content, not to introduce yet another segmentation seat.
+Foot-traffic data sources like SafeGraph and Placer.ai add movement patterns at $1,000 to $150,000+/year, but they layer on top of the same broken pipeline.
+What you need is a bridge from your licensed data to your actual per-location content — not another segmentation seat.

 What success looks like

-Every location has a normalized demographic profile reflecting its trade area — drive-time isochrone, ZIP-cluster, or custom polygon configured per location.
-The baseline ACS schema (age, sex, household composition, income, education, language, race / ethnicity, employment, housing) lands free from the Census Bureau API.
-If you license ESRI Tapestry, Experian Mosaic, Claritas PRIZM, or Acxiom Personicx, the skill wraps your subscription into the same canonical schema.
+Every location has a demographic profile reflecting its trade area.
+Drive-time isochrone, ZIP cluster, or custom polygon — configured per location.
+The baseline (age, household composition, income, education, language, race and ethnicity, employment, housing) comes free from the Census Bureau API.
+If you have an ESRI Tapestry, Experian Mosaic, Claritas PRIZM, or Acxiom Personicx license, your existing subscription gets wrapped into the same profile.

-Foot-traffic sources (SafeGraph, Foursquare Places, Placer.ai) augment demographic data with movement patterns where licensed.
-Per-vertical extensions surface what each operator-type actually uses — chronic-condition prevalence for healthcare, net-worth proxy for financial advisors, family-composition plus median-income for restaurants.
+Foot-traffic sources (SafeGraph, Foursquare Places, Placer.ai) add movement patterns where licensed.
+Industry-specific dimensions surface what each operator type actually uses — chronic-condition prevalence for healthcare, net-worth signals for financial advisors, family composition plus median income for restaurants.

 How most operators solve this today

-Five tiers of demographic data tools exist — none integrate cleanly into the marketing stack at multi-location operator scale.
+Five categories of demographic-data tools exist.
+None of them integrate cleanly into a marketing stack at multi-location operator scale:

 • Free government data (US Census Bureau API, ACS, BLS)